ndenicolais/ndenicolais/README.md

 # 👋 Hi, I'm Nicola De Nicolais

 ## 📌 About me
 An Italian software developer with experience in research and development.
 During this experience I started developing Android applications.
 I developed both using the native language Kotlin with XML Layouts and Jetpack Compose and the language Dart with Flutter.
 Additionally, I use Figma to design app structures before converting them into code.
-In this period I am refining my skills developing with Flutter.';
+In this period I am refining my skills developing with Flutter.

 ## 	💻 My skills
 <p align="left">